 A career in sonography can be an excellent choice for someone who prefers a job with a lot of variety.
 In addition to performing ultrasounds, sonographers may also be responsible for the following:

-• Patient care
+- Patient care

-• Teaching other sonographers
+- Coaching other sonographers

-• Recordkeeping
+- Recordkeeping

-• Scheduling appointments
+- Scheduling appointments

-• Other administrative tasks
+- Other administrative tasks

-healthcare settings, sonographers must be able to stay calm under pressure and juggle multiple tasks at once.
+As you can see, a career in sonography offers a wide range of responsibilities and opportunities for personal and professional growth.
+Because they often work in busy healthcare settings, sonographers must be able to stay calm under pressure and juggle multiple tasks at once.
 So, if you are looking for a career with plenty of variety, consider becoming a sonographer.

 6. You enjoy challenges

-• Sonographers are highly skilled professionals who must be able to use sophisticated equipment and have a thorough knowledge of human anatomy.
+Sonographers are highly skilled professionals who must be able to use sophisticated equipment and have a thorough knowledge of human anatomy.

-• Sonography is a highly competitive field, so you will have to work hard to stand out.
+Sonography is a highly competitive field, so you will have to work hard to stand out.

-• Sonography is a physically demanding job.
+Sonography is a physically demanding job.
 You will be on your feet for long periods and may have to lift patients.

-Add to these more practical considerations the fact that you must also possess the various soft skills mentioned previously in this article, and you will begin to see the inherent challenges in the career of a
+Add to these more practical considerations the fact that you must also possess the various soft skills mentioned previously in this article, and you will begin to see the inherent challenges in the career of a sonographer.
+Sonography could be the career for you if you thrive on challenges and enjoy working in a fast-paced environment.

 7. You prefer a constant learning environment

-Successful sonographers must be lifelong learners.
-The field of medicine is constantly changing, and new technology is continuously developing.
-There is always something to learn, it is vital to keep up with the latest advances, whether new diagnostic equipment or a new procedure.
 While this can seem like a lot to keep up with, there are some simple ways to ensure you are always learning.
 You can attend training sessions on new procedures or changes in policy that you need to be aware of, and many hospitals offer continuing education courses to help you stay up to date on the latest advancements in sonography.
-And don't be afraid to ask questions.
+Don't be afraid to ask questions.
 If you are unsure about something, ask a supervisor or another experienced sonographer.
-By taking these steps, you will always learn new things and keep up with the latest changes in your field.
+By taking these steps, you will continue to learn new things and keep up with the latest changes in your field.

 How to Become a Diagnostic Medical Sonographer

 Most sonographers have at least an associate degree in diagnostic medical sonography, and many have a bachelor's degree.
-Diagnostic medical sonography programs provide the training students need to qualify for certification and an entry-level job as an ultrasoundsonographer.
+Diagnostic medical sonography programs provide the training students need to qualify for certification and an entry-level job as an ultrasound sonographer.

 In addition to formal education, sonographers must complete a hands-on training program once they have completed their education and training, and most employers prefer a professional credential.
 A credential can be earned by taking and passing an exam offered by the American Registry of Radiologic Technologists (ARRT) or the American Registry for Diagnostic Medical Sonography (ARDMS).
-Be aware that certain eligibility criteria exists for these exams.
+Be aware that certain eligibility criteria exist for these exams.

 Diagnostic Medical Sonography Program at CHCP

 If you're interested in an educational program as a diagnostic medical sonographer, The College of Health Care Professions has a program for you.
-CHCP's Associate of Applied Science in Diagnostic Medical Sonography will provide the training you need to effectively use ultrasound equipment to produce high-quality images and interpret the results through a combination of residential and online classes, lab experience, and hands-on clinicals.
-You'll also receive training to develop the critical thinking and problem-solving skills essential for success in this field.
-Upon completing the program, you'll be eligible to take the American Registry for Diagnostic Medical Sonography's certification examination.
-With your certification in hand, you'll be ready to make a difference in the lives of others as a diagnostic medical sonographerApply today or contact us if you have any questions.
+CHCP's Associate of Applied Science in Diagnostic Medical Sonography is designed to help you learn the skills you need to effectively use ultrasound equipment to produce high-quality images and interpret the results.
+Through a combination of residential and online classes, lab experience, and hands-on clinicals, you’ll also receive training to develop the critical thinking and problem-solving skills essential to be effective in this field.
+Upon completing the program, you'll be eligible to take the American Registry for Diagnostic Medical Sonography's certification examination and pursue a career as a diagnostic medical sonographer that will make a difference in the lives of others.
+Apply today or contact us if you have any questions.